Structured Unrestricted-Rank Matrices for Parameter Efficient Fine-tuning: Integration of s with PEFT

-In all the mentioned scenarios, it is possible to increase the number of training parameters by relaxing the matrix structure.
-This can involve incorporating more circulant or Toeplitz matrices in the product chains, utilizing asymmetric Toeplitz matrices, adjusting the sizes of factors in the Kronecker product, or employing sums of such matrices.
-Another way to enhance layer expressiveness is to experiment with combinations of different LDRMs, such as a mix of circulant and skew-circulant matrices.
-We leave this exploration for future investigation.
+In all the above settings, it is possible to increase the number of training parameters by relaxing the structure of the matrix, $\Delta \mathbf{W}$.
+This can be performed by introducing more matrices in the product chains, utilizing asymmetric Toeplitz matrices, adjusting the sizes of factors in the Kronecker product, or employing sums of such matrices.
+Another way to enhance layer expressiveness is by experimenting with combinations of different LDRMs, such as mixing circulant and skew-circulant matrices.
+A broad class of matrices, including low-rank ones, can be represented as sums of these matrices (see Theorem~\ref{thm:express} and the subsequent discussion).